OsonduSmith/Learning-Test/README.md

 # This is my first project
-# This is my second test-project
+# This is my second project
-# this change is made on the feature1 branch
-# All these are for our own good in near future.
+##  This another way of learning, gaining more knowledge on git.